If violence comes upon you, how long will it take you to ASSESS the situation, THINK through your options, DECIDE what you will do, and then ACT?

 Some folks says the 21' foot came from asking this question.

 Some CCW Schools teach their student to be proficient in the draw stroke in 1 1/2 seconds.

-CCW Breakaways products allow the fastest draw from concealment and cut this time by almost two thirds.
+The video below shows how CCW Breakaways products allow the fastest draw from deep concealment.
+We've cut the typical draw time by almost two thirds.